The question about paying taxes. 22:15-21

 In 22:15-40 Matthew records a series of three trick questions put to Jesus by the religious authorities.
 They are questions which seek to show Jesus up, even entrap him.
 The first question, which is our passage for study, concerns the payment of taxes to the Roman government.
 Jesus' answer reveals something of the mutual responsibilities a believer has toward both God and the secular state.

 v15-16a.
-Matthew says the Pharisees were behind the plan to snare Jesus with the question over the poll tax.
+Matthew says the Pharisees were behind a plan to snare Jesus with a question over the poll tax.
 In 6AD Judas the Galilean led a revolt against Rome over a tax census.
 True Israelites hated the tax because it admitted slavery to Rome and therefore, dishonored God.
 The Pharisees obviously thought that they would have Jesus trapped with their question.
 If he supported the tax, he would alienate the common people.
 If he rejected the tax, he would be committing treason against Rome.
 The Pharisees opposed the tax, while the Herodians, supporters of Herod and thus Roman sympathizers, supported the tax.
 Thus, they teamed up to trap Jesus.

 16b-17.
 This extended piece of flattery aimed to put Jesus in a position where he had to answer their question.
 As a man of "integrity" and not easily "swayed by men", he would have to answer their trick question.
 The question was, on the surface at least, a theological one.
 "Is it right to pay taxes to Caesar", in the sense of, is it a godly thing to do?
 Caesar here means Tiberius.
 "Caesar" was now the common title for the Roman emperor.

 v18-20.
 Jesus knew well their deceit and so instead of a theological treatise he decided to employ their own tactics.
 The tax would normally be paid in Roman coinage.
-With the inscription "Tiberius Caesar, son of the divine Augustus" on one side, and "high priest" (pontifex maximus) on the other, religious Jews tried to use the coinage for tax purposes only.
+With the inscription "Tiberius Caesar, son of the divine Augustus" on one side, and "high priest", pontifex maximus, on the other, religious Jews tried to use the coinage for tax purposes only.
 Jesus obviously didn't carry this coinage around with him, but a Herodian would happily carry it.

 v21-22.
 In his answer, Jesus bypasses all the known and expected answers.
 Give God what is due God, and give Caesar what is due Caesar.
 Jesus' reply left his questioners dumbfounded.